3scale/3scale-operator/doc/operator-application-capabilities.md

 [Policy CRD Reference](policy-reference.md) for more info about fields.

-### Link your Policy spec to your 3scale tenant or provider account
+### Link your PolicyRegistry spec to your 3scale tenant or provider account

-When some Policy custom resource is found by the 3scale operator, *LookupProviderAccount* process is started to figure out the tenant owning the resource.
+When some PolicyRegistry custom resource is found by the 3scale operator, *LookupProviderAccount* process is started to figure out the tenant owning the resource.

 The process will check the following tenant credential sources.
 If none is found, an error is raised.